restful-open-annotation/spec/data-model.md

-With this information, a system for visualizing annotations (for example) could present the former annotation with a shaded background color shared by all annotations with the "Person" class and the latter as a speech bubble that shows the comment ("Typo") on mouse-over.
+With this information, a system for visualizing annotations (for example) could present the former annotation with a shaded background color shared by all annotations with the "Person" class and the latter as a "speech bubble" that shows the comment ("Typo") on mouse-over.

-(Note that the OA model does allow also conventional subclassing of `oa:Annotation`, so that the above information could instead be captured with `"@type": "oax:Classification"` and `"@type":
+(Note that the OA model does allow also conventional subclassing of `oa:Annotation`, so that the above information could instead be captured with e.g. `"@type": "oax:Classification"` and `"@type":
-"oax:Comment "`, but such classes are [not currently standardized](http://www.openannotation.org/spec/extension/).)
+"oax:Comment"`, but such classes are [not currently standardized](http://www.openannotation.org/spec/extension/).)

 ## Non-core modules